Financial assistance from Broward County Salvation Army.

 So the programs offered by the Broward County Salvation Army are pro-active.
 The services are offered to help people in a crisis remain in their own home or apartment.
 Other related programs can assist qualified individuals with feeding their families on a temporary basis until they can get caught up on their rent and bills, and until they stabilize their situation.

 As part of the services and resources offered by the Salvation Army, qualified families may receive emergency funds as well as cash assistance for paying their rent.
 Or if someone if facing homelessness due to a foreclosure, residents may qualify for emergency mortgage assistance on a one time basis.
-Last year over 4000 people receive some form of rent/mortgage and other emergency financial assistance, such as money for utilities.
+In most year, thousands of people as well as families receive some form of rent/mortgage and other emergency financial assistance, such as money for utilities.

 Shelter and transitional housing is offered by the Salvation Army to Broward County Florida residents.
 The organization can and has provided individuals in the community the equivalent of thousands of nights of shelter per year.
 People who stay in this housing will usually qualify for food, and tens of thousands of hot meals are distributed to the needy.

 Shelter and short term housing is provided by about 50 apartments that are owned and run by the Salvation Army.
 While someone stays at one of these apartments they will also benefit from life skills, case management, and other services such as parenting classes, credit repair, and budgeting.